Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

 7. Let a hidden pool sparkle in the summer – and winter

-In a city garden, use clever garden privacy ideas, such as plants, screens and canopies, to shield your pool from neighbors’ windows and to hide it when it is covered during the winter.
+In a urban area, use clever pool area ideas that maximize privacy, such as plants, screens and canopies, to shield your pool from neighbors’ windows and to hide it when it is covered during the winter.

 A small round or rectangular plunge pool can double as a water feature, providing a beautiful focal point in your outdoor space.